flukiluke/FSXLink/README.md

 - `input` FSX's name for the event, found on [Event IDs](https://www.prepar3d.com/SDKv4/sdk/references/variables/event_ids.html) in the SimConnect column.
 When the serial device transmits appropriately, this event will be generated in FSX.
 If omitted, the serial device cannot send this mappings's code.
 - `output` FSX's name for the variable, taken from [Simulation Variables](https://www.prepar3d.com/SDKv4/sdk/references/variables/simulation_variables.html).
 The value of this variable will be transmitted to the serial device when it changes.
 If omitted, the serial device will never receive this mapping's code.
 - `digits` FSXLink uses a fixed width format for numeric values, zero-padded.
 This specifies the width in digits of the mapping's numeric argument.
 - `unit` Numeric data will be in a particular unit, such as 'feet' or 'knots'.
 This attribute what unit the value should be expressed in.
+Only needs to be set if `output` is set.
+Also see section on Toggles below.

 ## Serial Protocol ##
 Commands sent to the serial device consist of the `code` string followed by the number of digits in `digits`, zero-padded if necessary.
 In a similar fashion, commands from the serial device should consist of the `code` string followed by the number of digits in `digits`, zero-padded.

 ### Toggles ###
 Some functions of FSX are simple on/off switches.
-If the event used for controlling it is described in the documentation as a "toggle" event, these instructions apply:
+If the event used for controlling it is described in the documentation as a "toggle" event and you are also outputting that variable, these instructions apply:
 - Set the `unit` attribute to `toggle`.
 - Do not include the `digits` attribute.